nenkoru/serverless-rwkv/README.md

 ## Contribution
 All the contributions are welcome.
 You would like to add a Google-like documentation into serverless_handler.py - go ahead and push a PR.
-You have a doubt that there is an inefficiency in a way Dockerfile is build - you know what to do.
+You have a doubt that there is an inefficiency in a way Dockerfile is built - you know what to do.
 `This is the way.`

 ## Roadmap: